Rishabh10s/idle-check/README.md

 Usage
 1. Install Python3
 2. Install requirements.

-   >>pip install -r requirements.txt
+   a) pip install -r requirements.txt
 3. Configure timeout in the script.

-   -> For changing the total runtime of script.
+   a) For changing the total runtime of script.
 Set the value of 'TOTAL_TIME'.
 Default is set to 8 hours.

-   -> For changing the interval of moving cursor.
+   b) For changing the interval of moving cursor.
 Set the value of 'TIMEOUT'.
 Default is set to 2 mins.
-3. Run the script
+4. Run the script

-   >>python idle_check.py
+   a) python idle_check.py